erickfabiandev/practiceExercise/Sprint_1/profile-card-bem-notation/README.md

 # ProfileCard - BEM notation
-I designed the TAREJTA DE PROFIL project to implement the BEM notation, it has the following structure:
+I designed the PROFILE CARD project to implement the BEM notation, it has the following structure:

 ## Table of contents